Swarna0017/Helicopter-modelling/Readme.txt

         blade location to give answers.

 C. Variables used:
-    # Following is the list of all the variables used throughout the code (for clarity):
+    # Following is the list of all the major variables used throughout the code (for clarity):
     # Tip: All main rotor variables begin with MR, all tail rotor variables, similarly, begin with TR
     1. Altitude : Flight altitude of the helicopter
     2. MRR: Main Rotor radius